Magnesium is one of the most abundant minerals in the human body, playing a role in hundreds of metabolic reactions – every cell in our body needs it!

 - Active transport of Calcium and Potassium ions (important for nerve impulse conduction, muscle contraction and normal heart rhythm).

-Thus, there are many benefits of Magnesium:
+Thus, there are many health benefits of Magnesium:

 A key player in hundreds or biochemical reactions in the body.